jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/assignment-in-text-code.md

 ```

 It can be pronounced ‘object is pointer to’.
-In an actual text code line it would look like this:
+In an actual text code line it might look like this:

 ```
 A  o=->  B